markstickley/norestfortheweekend/source/_posts/2013-06-06-in-defence-of-the-bbc-and-its-clock.markdown

 2. The site is not restricted to people within a single time zone, the clock will have to display the correct time according to the time zone the user is in.
 3. As we can't trust any time information on the user's computer(1), we can't rely on their computer to provide a time zone automatically.
 4. Getting a user's location by IP address is never 100% accurate, particularly when using mobile broadband so we can't use that.
-5. This leaves us with only one option - the user must manually provide their time zone, which can be stored in a cookie or a similar client-side storage mechanism.
+5. This leaves us with only one option (since we can't rely on every device having GPS built in) - the user must manually provide their time zone, which can be stored in a cookie or a similar client-side storage mechanism.
 6. To make the clock accurate if they move time zones, or if they have not yet provided a time zone, the time zone must be displayed along side the clock.

 Now that the facts are clearer the problem can be broken down.